Food Safety

 The Food and Drug Administration (FDA) was created in 1906, followed by the United States Department of Agriculture (USDA) in 1907.
 These agencies were responsible for monitoring the safety and quality of food products and ensuring that they complied with national standards.

-Creation of the FDA (Food and Drug Administration) and USDA (United States Department of Agriculture)
+Creation of the FDA and USDA

 The FDA became the primary agency responsible for food safety regulation in the United States.
 Its primary role was to protect public health by ensuring the safety, efficacy, and security of human and veterinary drugs, biological products, medical devices, our nation's food supply, cosmetics, and products that emit radiation.